 But it is amazing just how many of us miss out on good quality sleep every night.

-With the fast paced life that we are all forced to live, it’s no wonder we as a nation can’t get enough quality sleep.
+With the fast paced life that we are all living, it’s no wonder we, as a nation, can’t get enough quality sleep.

-With so many factors like struggling with money, juggling children, work and social engagements and generally just fitting everything in a day, it’s a surprise we get any sleep at all.
+With so many factors such as struggling with money, juggling children, work and social engagements and generally just fitting everything into a day, it’s a surprise we get any sleep at all.

-But the fact is, we need it, it is important for health and it is one of the best ways of reducing the stress brought on by our stressful lives.
+But the fact is, we need it - it is important for health and is one of the best ways of reducing the stress brought on by our modern, stressful lives.

-Many people who struggle with sleep will go to the local chemist to find sleep aids, using ingredients that artificially induce sleep, effect your hormones.
+Many people who struggle with sleep will go to the local chemist to find sleep aids, using ingredients that artificially induce sleep and affect your hormones.

-Instead, we encourage you to look at your lifestyle to spot the causes of your sleep issues.
+Instead, we encourage you to look at your lifestyle to identify the causes of your sleep issues.

 It’s a great way to tackle the problem and learn about how to sleep better naturally as every issue will have a different solution.